tedneward/Azgaarnoth/Classes/Bard/Glamour.md

 The bards of this college are regarded with a mixture of awe and fear.
 Their performances are the stuff of legend.
 These bards are so eloquent that a speech or song that one of them performs can cause captors to release the bard unharmed and can lull a furious dragon into complacency.
 The same magic that allows them to quell beasts can also bend minds.
 Villainous bards of this college can leech off a community for weeks, abusing their magic to turn their hosts into thralls.
 Heroic bards of this college instead use this power to gladden the downtrodden and undermine oppressors.

+This college is quite popular among the [Mercenary Companies](/Organizations/MercCompanies/MercCompanies.md) as they incite the troops to greater and greater ideals, or tell the oral histories of the companies around the campfire during the march.
+Many universities that host this College are found in cities which has a mercenary company wintering nearby.
+Rumors abound, however, of Colleges funded by more shadowy organizations that seek to use these bards in more nefarious ways; the [Order of the Copper Dragon](/Organizations/DraconicOrder/Copper.md) has been rumored to use Glamour to ferret out secrets in non-violent ways.

 ## Mantle of Inspiration
 When you join the College of Glamour at 3rd level, you gain the ability to weave a song of fey magic that imbues your allies with vigor and speed.